 Jim was a bricklayer, cement mason, and Elkhart County Reserve officer throughout his life.
 He was a member of the DAV, Chapter 19 in Elkhart, and formerly a member of the American Legion Post 143 in Bristol, as well as VFW Post 985 in Goshen.
 He enjoyed hunting, fishing, driving around to look for deer (“deer runs”), and taking meticulous care of his lawn.
 He had a serious affection for annual TV Christmas specials, and always called his girls when The Grinch was on TV.
 He enjoyed being out on the water, and treasured family boat rides.
 Most importantly, he loved his country fiercely and instilled that love in his children, grandchildren, and others.
 Many will remember him in later years sitting on his front porch wearing USMC clothing, watching his American flag wave in the wind, and drinking his beverage of choice, Miller Lite.
 Jim was a self proclaimed “Lean Mean Fighting Machine” and his last battle was against Alzheimers.
 In true Jim fashion, he fought with everything he had.

-Due to current health restrictions, Jim will receive a Military funeral and burial at a later date.
+Visitation for Jim will be 11 am to 1 pm Thursday July 23, 2020 at Stemm-Lawson-Peterson Funeral Home, 1531 Cobblestone Blvd., Elkhart, Indiana 46514 where a memorial service will be at 1 pm with Pastor Charlene Allen officiating.
+The family requests everyone attending must wear face coverings.
+Burial with military honors will follow at Olive East Cemetery, Elkhart.
 In lieu of flowers, donations can be made to any of the following: New Hope Methodist Church, 28765 CR 4 Elkhart, IN 46514.
 Heartland Hospice, 230 W. Catalpa Dr, Suite D, Mishawaka, IN 46545.
 Riverview Adult Day Center, 2715 E. Jackson Blvd., Elkhart, IN 46516.
-Stemm-Lawson-Peterson Funeral Home is entrusted with Jim’s arrangements.
 Online condolences may be made on the funeral home website.